biagio-incardona/Analysis_Wine_Questionnaire/README.md

 # Analysis_Wine_Questionnaire

-The word document format is updated and a little info is added, please add your part to this file
+Guys!
+I almost died to fix the word file: please notice the "heading" option and please download this version and add yours